Xarathos-CyS/SteelSeries-GameSense-Minecraft-Fabric-Mod/README.md

 ## Known Issue

 From the SteelSeries SDK side, there’s a problem updating the material of the currently held tool.
-The mod itself is working — check `Eventreciever.java` for console output confirming tool change events.
+The mod itself is working; check `Eventreciever.java` for console output confirming tool change events.
 The issue may reside in the **HTTP requests** sent by the mod.
 I may investigate this further upon request.